 The Curriculum

-Bowdoin offers a course of study leading to the degree of bachelor of arts.
-Bowdoin students must design an education in the context of their own developing goals and aspirations and in relation to the College’s vision of a liberal education, its distribution and division requirements, and the requirements of a major field of study.
-The College requires students to seek breadth in their education through a set of distribution and division requirements that stimulate students to navigate the curriculum in ways that encourage exploration and broaden students’ capacities to view and interpret the world from a variety of perspectives.
+Bowdoin provides students the opportunity to design an education in the context of their own developing goals and aspirations, and in relation to the College’s vision of a liberal education, including its distribution and division requirements, and the requirements of a major field of study.
+The structure provided by the College’s distribution and division requirements provides intellectual breadth to help students navigate the curriculum in ways that encourage exploration while broadening students’ capacities to view and interpret the world from a variety of perspectives.
+All courses completed satisfactorily during the first two years count toward Bowdoin's general education requirements—the thirty-two credits required for the degree.

-To graduate, a student must also complete an approved major.
-The major program challenges students to develop a deeper understanding and self-assurance as independent and creative contributors to an area of study.
+Students also complete an approved major that is designed to challenge students to develop a deeper understanding of one or more areas while building self-assurance as independent and creative contributors to an area of study.
 Students choose a major, using the departmental, coordinate, or interdisciplinary approaches available at Bowdoin, as a way to engage a discipline in depth.
+Students must declare their majors in the fourth semester of enrollment and afterwards are advised by faculty members of their major departments.
+Bowdoin maintains academic progress records that both advisors and students can access throughout the student's career on the Polaris Degree Progress page (the student information system).

-Designing an education is an education in itself.
-The most fulfilling liberal arts education cannot be fully planned before the first day of class because such mapping would not permit the many new paths for exploration that students discover as they learn about unfamiliar fields, find exciting questions and ideas, and uncover unanticipated interests and talents.
-Nor can a challenging education emerge if a student selects courses one by one each semester; a liberal education is much more than the sum of thirty-two credits.
-Bowdoin College permits a wide set of choices to enable students to broaden their views of the world and of their own talents and interests, and to deepen their knowledge and capacities.
-Designing an education thus requires self-examination, careful thought, substantial flexibility, some intellectual daring, and the wise counsel of academic advisors.
+Designing an education is an education in and of itself.
+Experience has shown that the most fulfilling liberal arts education cannot be fully planned before the first day of class because such mapping would not permit the many new paths for exploration that students discover as they learn about unfamiliar fields, find exciting new questions and ideas, and uncover unanticipated interests and talents.
+Nor can a challenging education emerge if a student selects courses one by one each semester without considering the ways that courses fit within a broader intellectual landscape.

-A vital part of the educational experience takes place in the interaction between students and their academic advisors.
+The interaction between students and their academic advisors is a vital part of the educational experience at Bowdoin.
 Each student is assigned a pre-major academic advisor at the start of the first year.
-The pre-major academic advising system is intended to help students take full advantage of the first two years at Bowdoin and begin to plan the remaining years.
-It provides a framework within which a student can work with a faculty member to make informed academic decisions.
+The pre-major academic advising system is intended to help students take full advantage of the first two years at Bowdoin and to begin to plan the remaining years by providing a framework within which a student can work with a faculty member to make informed academic decisions.
 Such a partnership is particularly important during the period of transition and adjustment that typically takes place during the first year in college.
 Academic advisors make recommendations about courses, combinations of courses, or direct students toward other resources of the College.
-They may also play a role at moments of academic difficulty.
-The effectiveness of the system depends on the commitment of the student and the advisor.
-Students must declare their majors in the fourth semester of their college enrollment and afterwards are advised by faculty members of their major departments.
-Bowdoin maintains academic progress records that both advisors and students can access throughout the student's career on the Polaris Degree Progress page (the student information system).

 Academic Requirements for the Degree